 This collagen-based hair supplement contains vitamin C, which is widely believed to help boost your own collagen production, plus collagens 1 and 3 (not vegan).
 “Collagen protein, the building blocks of hair and skin, will structurally reinforce your hair,” Hart explains.
 Though the idea of whether your body uses it in the same way is still hotly debated.

 Biotin, or vitamin H, is perhaps the most well-known supplement for hair.
 “The drawback is, it’s not the only B vitamin you need for hair and nails,” Hart warns.
 However, cosmetic dermatologist Dr. Tanzi argues that biotin is one of few ingredients to have scientifically been shown to help hair health.
 “The reason it helps is not entirely known, but it’s speculated that it improves some of the proteins in the hair shaft itself,” Dr. Tanzi explains.

 Some people don’t like swallowing pills, so of course there are gummy supplements for hair growth, too.
 These pack a blend of biotin, vitamin C, and borage oil, an oil made from a plant with the highest known naturally occurring amount of GLA (an omega 6 fatty acid thought to boost hair and skin health).
 All of the colors, flavors, and sweeteners are derived from fruits, vegetables, and herbs, too.

 The Ayurvedic apothecary contains herbs and spices used for healing, medicinal, and beautifying purposes for more than 5,000 years.
-A handful come together in this formula to address stress—such as Eclipta or false daisy (a detoxing liver tonic), Ashwagandha (an amazing adaptogen like turmeric), and Indian tinospora, a “divine herb” used for all over well-being—which can wreak havoc on your youthfulness, like anyone working 12 hour days knows.
+A handful come together in this formula to address stress—such as eclipta or false daisy (a detoxing liver tonic), ashwagandha (an amazing adaptogen), and Indian tinospora, a “divine herb” used for all over well-being—which can wreak havoc on your youthfulness, like anyone working 12 hour days knows.